 Course.
 See Figure 3-3 for the course of fire.
 Individuals may have up to three (3) consecutive attempts to qualify.
 After three (3) failed attempts, the individual must receive remedial firearms training prior to attempting to qualify again.
 After remedial training, the shooter is authorized one (1) additional attempt to qualify.
-No further attempts to qualify are permitted without additional training and approval from the firing line of station 1.
+No further attempts to qualify are permitted without additional training and approval from the a.
+Range: 7 yards - 25 yards.